Steam Turbine Parts Manufacturing

 Support Bar Shims

 Support bar shims adjust the vertical position and alignment of diaphragm segments within the turbine casing.
-Precision cutting allows for custom shaps that match the profile of the diaphragm.
+Precision cutting allows for custom shapes that match the profile of the diaphragm.
 After cutting, support bar shims are deburred and cleaned.

 Support Bar Spacers